flaskevann/MyS3/README.md

 - Can be run from multiple computers at the same time.
 - Has two types of clients.
 A graphical interface client (Windows only) and a console client.

-Se <code>Docs/UserManual.pdf</code> to get precise instructions with screenshots for complete AWS and MyS3 setup.
+See <code>Docs/UserManual.pdf</code> to get precise instructions with screenshots for complete AWS and MyS3 setup.

 ## License